cjdbarlow/Part-One/electrical_safety.md

     * If a fault develops such that parts of the device that the user can touch are live, then there is a risk of shock.
 If the case is earthed, the path of least resistance should be via the earth wire.
 This will cause a large current to flow, and should blow a fuse, ceasing current flow.

 * **Class II: Double-insulated**
-Two layers of insulation around device.
-Does not require earthing.
+All parts of the device that the user can touch have wwo layers of insulation around them.
+This reduces the chance of the device becoming liv.

 * **Class III: Low-voltage**
-Device less than 40V DC.
+Device less than 40V DC/24V AC.
+This limits the severity of shock a device can deliver.

 ###Classification of Electrically Safe Areas
+This is an additional set of classifications for electrically safe areas.
 * **B areas**: Protection against macroshock
     * Residual Current Devices
     * Line Isolation Supply